-If you’re looking to incorporate Star Wars into your wedding, there’s certainly plenty of ways to do it, including your wedding attire.
+If you’re looking to incorporate Star Wars into your wedding, there’s certainly plenty of ways to do it – How about some Star Wars wedding attire?
 Keep in mind… we found a lot of great ideas for Star Wars wedding attire on Pinterest, but we were also trying to be cost efficient and make reasonable choices that best reflected our tastes and budget.

 Here’s our story and how we put together Star Wars wedding attire that was affordable, functional, and subtle.

 Our Thought Process